Ta Mok: In Khmer Rouge

-By the late 1960s he was a general and the Khmer Rouge's chief-of-staff.
+By the late 1960s, Ta Mok was a general and the Khmer Rouge's chief-of-staff.
 He was also a member of the Standing Committee of the Khmer Rouge's Central Committee ("Party Centre") during its period in power.
 He became very powerful within the party, especially in the south-west zone.
 He was named by Pol Pot as leader of the national army of Democratic Kampuchea.
 He lost the lower part of one leg in fighting around 1970 during the Cambodian Civil War.

 Ta Mok orchestrated several massacres within the territories that he captured from 1973, beginning before the final, complete seizure of power by the Khmer Rouge on 17 April 1975.
 For example, his and Ke Pauk's soldiers had 20,000 civilians murdered or forced into slave labour after capturing Oudong in March 1974.

 He was also responsible for directing the massive purges that characterised the short-lived Democratic Kampuchea (1975–1979), including the mass killing of 30,000 people in the Angkor Chey district, earning him the nickname Butcher.